ResonantFilter/C-ThreadPool/README.md

 # TPool-C
-Simple implementation of a Thread Pool using pthread.h Made for educational porpuses only, it does not mean to be an example of fast performances and/or correctness.
+Simple implementation of a Thread Pool using pthread.h.
+Made for educational porpuses only, it does not mean to be an example of fast performances and/or correctness.

 ### Status